omaas315/match_student_code/student_code/002_SplinedVoronoiPlanner/pure_voronoi_planner/README.md

 ```

 Feeds map in dynamicvoronoi and sweepline and saves results and intermediate images in data/voronoi folder.
-Scales map to 4 resolutions
+Scales map to 4 resolutions and
-Saves times for generating in txt for plotting data.
+saves times for generating in txt file for later plotting of data.